One Hundred Ways

 "One Hundred Ways" is a 1981 single released from Quincy Jones's album The Dude on A&M Records.
 The song features James Ingram on vocals.
 The song reached number 14 on the U.S. Billboard Hot 100 in 1982.
 It was a bigger Adult Contemporary hit, reaching number five in the U.S. and number six in Canada.
-"One Hundred Ways" received the 1982 Grammy Award for Best R&B Vocal Performance.
+Ingram received the 1982 Grammy Award for Best Male R&B Vocal Performance for the song.